Updated late September 2023

 Over recent years, many high street banks have closed their doors in towns across Montgomeryshire and in 2022, further bank branches have closed.
 Barclays Banks branches in Welshpool and Newtown were closed in September and a further closure was announced of the Lloyds branch in Welshpool.

 This is why, along with MP, Craig Williams, we are campaigning for a dramatic improvement in banking services on our High Streets.
-Good progress is being made with proposals of a banking hub in Welshpool, and potentially further branches being opened via a community banking model in other towns.
+A LINK bank with representation of many major banks is to be opened in Welshpool's former Lloyds branch.
+Full details are included later in this page.

-Following announcements of closures in 2022, I, along with my colleague Craig Williams MP, ran a survey, to help us present the case for further banking services to be developed.
+Following announcements of closures in 2022, Craig Williams MP & I ran a survey, to help us present the case for further banking services to be developed.

 Survey responses highlighted concerns about: